cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### Trauma-Related Disorders

-**Trauma-Related Disorders**

 * **Posttraumatic Stress Disorder (PTSD)**

 **Pielage, Gerlsma, and Schaap (2000) Study**:

 * Investigated relationships between stressful events, attachment style, and psychopathology
-* Used Relationship Questionnaire (RQ) to measure attachment styles: Secure, Preoccupied, Dismissing, Fearful
+* **Used Relationship Questionnaire (RQ) to measure attachment styles**: Secure, Preoccupied, Dismissing, Fearful
-* Results:
+* **Results**:
   * Secure attachment negatively correlated with amount of experienced stressful events (-0.22) and psychological symptoms (-0.21)
   * Fearful attachment positively correlated with degree of stressful events (0.40) and psychological symptoms (0.30)
-* Conclusion: Fearful individuals' chronic sense of insecurity increases their vulnerability to experience psychological symptoms due to their perception and interpretation of events as stressful
+* **Conclusion**: Fearful individuals' chronic sense of insecurity increases their vulnerability to experience psychological symptoms due to their perception and interpretation of events as stressful
-* Caveat: Insecure attachment may also be a result of psychological symptoms
+* **Caveat**: Insecure attachment may also be a result of psychological symptoms

 **Alexander (1993) Study**:

 * Investigated attachment status of women who were victims of incest during childhood
-* Results: Significantly different endorsement of attachment styles from normative group: 58% fearful versus 21% in the normative group
+* **Results: Significantly different endorsement of attachment styles from normative group**: 58% fearful versus 21% in the normative group
-* Conclusion: Women with a history of sexual abuse had an elevated level of attachment anxiety while maintaining confidence in their partners' dependability
+* **Conclusion**: Women with a history of sexual abuse had an elevated level of attachment anxiety while maintaining confidence in their partners' dependability

 **Whiffen, Judd, and Aube (1999) Study**:

 * Investigated whether the link between childhood sexual abuse and depression in women was moderated by adult attachment to romantic partners
-* Results: No correlation between depressive symptoms and a history of sexual abuse; women with more severe abuse history had an elevated level of attachment anxiety while maintaining confidence in their partners' dependability
+* **Results**: No correlation between depressive symptoms and a history of sexual abuse; women with more severe abuse history had an elevated level of attachment anxiety while maintaining confidence in their partners' dependability

 **Ein-Dor, Doron, Solomon, Mikulincer, and Shaver (2010) Study**:

 * Investigated the relationship between adult attachment style and PTSD and secondary traumatic stress (STS) in veterans and their wives
-* Results: Higher attachment anxiety in veterans and their wives was correlated with severity of PTSD and STS, respectively; avoidant status only associated with PTSD and STS in couples with a former captive soldier
+* **Results**: Higher attachment anxiety in veterans and their wives was correlated with severity of PTSD and STS, respectively; avoidant status only associated with PTSD and STS in couples with a former captive soldier

 **Fraley, Fazzare, Bonanno, and Dekel (2006) Study**:

 * Investigated the relationship between adult attachment style and psychological adaptation in adults present at the World Trade Center terrorist attacks on 9/11
-* Results: Insecure attachment not related to initial level or changes in PTSD or depression symptoms; secure individuals exhibited relatively modest initial levels of PTSD symptoms that decreased over time, and their depression levels were indistinguishable from normative mean
+* **Results**: Insecure attachment not related to initial level or changes in PTSD or depression symptoms; secure individuals exhibited relatively modest initial levels of PTSD symptoms that decreased over time, and their depression levels were indistinguishable from normative mean

 **Wallis and Steele (2001) Study**:

 * Administered Adult Attachment Interview to 39 adolescents hospitalized on psychiatric units
 * All participants had experienced childhood loss or abuse

-### Dismissing attachment and unresolved status with respect to trauma or loss were overrepresented in the sample: F, 10%; Ds, 51%; E, 28%; CC, 10%; and U

 **Study Findings on Attachment and Trauma in Adolescents and Adults**

-**Overview**: This text discusses various studies investigating the relationship between attachment, trauma, and loss in adolescent and adult populations.
-The studies examined the prevalence of unresolved status with respect to trauma or loss, different types of attachment classifications, and their impact on infant attachment.
+**Overview**: The studies examined the prevalence of unresolved status with respect to trauma or loss, different types of attachment classifications, and their impact on infant attachment.

 **Adolescent Sample**: In a residential adolescent clinical sample, F (Female) = 10%, Ds (Dismissing) = 51%, E (Anxious-Preoccupied) = 28%, CC (Cautious-Controlling) = 10%, and Ud (Unresolved) = 59% reported unresolved status with respect to trauma or loss.
 The most common shared feature was the high level of loss and trauma in their childhood histories.